gsn/DigitalStoreSeo/README.md

 ===========
 You need to install casperjs 1.1+, which also require phantomjs per instrunction here: http://docs.casperjs.org/en/latest/installation.html

-You can also install through nodejs npm route which I have already include with package.json simply type-in:
+To install with npm, which I have already include in package.json, simply type-in:
 ```
 npm install
 ```